 - English language proficiency as specified under International Admissions Regulations;

-- Need of no more than one developmental course; AND
+- Need of no developmental courses (required scores below); AND

 - ONE of the following: